 The global session policy controls how long an overall session is valid, but the authentication policy controls re-authentication frequency.

-An end user’s session expires according to the Session expires after setting in the global session policy.
+An end user’s session expires according to the Maximum Okta global session idle time setting in the global session policy.
 At this point, end users must re-authenticate according to the authentication policy rules, regardless of whether they selected the Keep me signed in option when signing in.